 Dylan the writer and Dylan the performer are both celebrated here, and touchscreens tell the story of his notebooks, and explore his most famous poem, Do Not Go Gentle Into That Good Night.
 Open Tuesday to Sunday, entry is free, allowing everyone access to a poet who really gloried in people.

 Travel along the bay down to the Mumbles, where the Swansea Little Theatre used to be based in a church hall on Mumbles Road.
 Dylan was also a regular in the area’s many pubs.
-One of his favourite haunts, The Mermaid, has long disappeared, The Antelope is currently closed, but The Village Inn is still there, serving 21st century lunches of pulled pork, mussels and beef brisket alongside the old-fashioned pints.
+Some of his favourite haunts, including The Mermaid, The Antelope and The Village Inn have all long disappeared.
+However the Patti Pavilion, built by the wealthy opera singer Adelina Patti as a winter garden, is home to Adelinas Bar and Kitchen if you're looking for refreshment.

 Paraclete Congregational Church

-Our stunning Blue Flag beach on the western tip of Gower was a favourite for the young Dylan.
-He visited on camping trips with friends, even walking the seventeen miles sometimes from the Uplands, as two of his characters do in the story, Who Do You Wish Was With Us?
+Our stunning beach on the western tip of Gower was a favourite for the young Dylan.
+He visited on camping trips with friends, even walking the seventeen miles sometimes from the Uplands, as two of his characters do in the story, Who Do You Wish Was With Us?.

-Famous for stretching out into a rocky outcrop called Worm’s Head, a spot which you can only get to during low tide, Dylan described its majesty perfectly for those of us you know it in that same story: “at the end of the humped and serpentine body, more gulls than I had ever seen before cried over their new dead and the droppings of ages”.
+Rhossili is famous for stretching out into a rocky outcrop called Worm’s Head, a spot which you can only get to during low tide, Dylan described its majesty perfectly for those of us you know it in that same story, 'at the end of the humped and serpentine body, more gulls than I had ever seen before cried over their new dead and the droppings of ages'.

 Later in life, Dylan returned here with his wife Caitlin and their friends, and they even considered moving here.
 Dylan dropped the idea when he realised the village didn’t have a pub.
 His body may lie in a coastal village further west in South Wales, but Dylan's heart would still beat here in Swansea’s fishing-boat bobbing sea, and keep on cresting for us, as it always will.